NotAnoobis/tool-transfer/README.md

 then decrypted it with the base64 utility using the -d switch (decrypt) to a single file. \
 We made it executable with the chmod +x command than executed it.

-It works well on smaller scripts, copy pasting the string of a complex program could crash a shell.
+It works well on smaller scripts, but copy pasting the string of a complex program could crash the shell.